EU leaders to discuss soaring energy prices | Headlines

 Leaders of European Union countries will discuss surging energy prices when they meet next month, as governments scramble to cushion households from the soaring cost of gas and power.
 Benchmark European gas prices have rocketed by more than 300% this year due to factors including low storage levels, outages and high demand as economies recover from the COVID-19 pandemic, dragging up wholesale electricity costs.

+The letter, seen by Reuters, asked the Commission to take immediate steps to identify potential abuses.
+"If they were proven, the Commission should put an end to them by all the means at its disposal," it said.

-Brussels has said it will provide a "toolbox" of measures that national governments can use to respond to price hikes - such as by tweaking the value-added tax (VAT) on energy to reduce costs for consumers.
-The European Commission has said the price spike should encourage countries to speed up their shift away from fossil fuels including gas, and ensure more citizens have access to affordable renewable energy.
+The letter did not name specific suppliers.
+A group of European Parliament lawmakers this month asked Brussels to investigate Gazprom's role in soaring European gas prices, saying the Russian supplier's behaviour had made them suspect market manipulation.
+Brussels is drawing up a "toolbox" of measures that national governments can use to respond to price hikes - such as by tweaking the value-added tax (VAT) on energy.

+The Commission has said the price spike should encourage countries to shift away from fossil fuels faster, and ensure more citizens have access to affordable renewable energy.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)